gogobook/my-asp-dot-net/ch9.md

 }
-The bulk of the processing in this method is devoted to the logic of figuring out how many characters in the longer substring it can display without overrunning the beginning or end of the input text.
-Note that you use another property on the Match object, Value , which contains the string identified for the match.
+The bulk of the processing in this method is devoted to the logic of figuring out how many characters in the longer substring it can display without overrunning the beginning or end of the input text. **NOTE** that you use another property on the Match object, Value , which contains the string identified for the match.
 Other than that, RegularExpressionsPlayground simply contains a number of methods